capitaldesignfx/new_layout/_posts/2018-10-01-techorrect.com.md

 * Pay only for the actual website traffic/usage instead of keeping a VM up 24/7
 * Take advantage of Amazon's CDN - Cloudfront - to ensure low latency

 Since we needed to create static pages in order to host them on S3, the site was built using [Jekyll](https://jekyllrb.com).
 The site's code is now in git, making it easier to view revision history and test.
 Additionally, the email form functionality was implemented using AWS's API Gateway and Lambda.
-Therefore, techorrect.com is now what they say, "serverless".
 To summarize, here's the overall setup of our website:

 ![techorrect.com site diagram](/assets/images/techorrect-site-diagram.png)